CatherineH/CatherineH.github.io/_posts/2016-04-13-mocking-entire-modules.md

 This post details how to replace an entire module in python unit tests, since I didn't find it in my initial reading of the mock documentation.

-As an example, suppose you have some math that you want to test it on a Windows AMD machine.
-There is no support for numpy on Windows running on AMD chips, as I recently learned.
+As an example, suppose we have some math to be tested on a Windows AMD machine[^1].
 Thus, we would like to mock out numpy.

 As an example, the function to be tested is in the file **one_deep.py**: